GeorgeEllis123/Calendar/README.md

 * Implemented the View
 * Implemented the Main
 * Implemented the query command
+* Implemented the Model that can handle multiple calendars
+* Tested the methods in the Model

 Yazmin Alvarado:
 * Implemented the controller
 * Implemented the command design pattern
 * Implemented the edit command
+* Implemented the controller that can handle multiple calendars
+* Tested the commands in the Controller